 Robert Gardiner died in June of 1924.
 Alice Gardiner continued to live at 322 Beacon.
-By 1925, she had been joined by her daughter, Alice (Gardiner) Davis, the former wife of banker and note-broker Livingston Davis.
+By 1925, she had been joined by her daughter, Alice (Gardiner) Davis, who had separated from Livingston Davis in the early 1920s.
 They continued to live there until Alice Gardiner’s death in December of 1934.
+After her mother’s death, Alice Davis made her home in Gardiner, Maine.

 On April 6, 1935, 322 Beacon was purchased from Alice Gardiner’s estate by real estate dealer Henry C. Brookings, and on April 26, 1935, it was acquired from him by Doreen Simpson (Woodyatt) Bowman, the wife of Dr. Edward Francis Bowman, a physician.
 They lived (and he maintained his office) at 183 Bay State Road.
 They also maintained a home in Scituate.

 In May of 1935, Edward Bowman applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.
 Notwithstanding his application, based on City Directory listings and Boston Lists of Residents, it appears that he converted the property into several apartments and an office.

 After remodeling 322 Beacon, Edward Bowman moved his offices there.
 He and his wife lived temporarily at 1 Spruce Court, and then in March of 1937 purchased and subsequently moved to 149 Beacon.
 He continued to maintain his office at 322 Beacon.

 Edward Bowman’s mother, Annie (Hoelen) Bowman, the widow of Dr. Winthrop H. Bowman, and his brother and sister-in-law, Wordsworth W. Bowman and Caroline E. (Bessette) Bowman, lived at 322 Beacon.
 Wordsworth Bowman was a wholesale shoe dealer.
 The Wordsworth Bowmans (and possibly Annie Bowman) previously had lived at 183 Bay State Road with Edward and Doreen Bowman.

 Annie Bowman died in 1936 and the Wordsworth Bowmans moved thereafter to live at 149 Beacon with Edward and Doreen Bowman.

 In March of 1943, Edward Bowman was cited by the Building Department for failing to obtain a permit to convert the property into five apartments, but as of 1945 he still had not filed to obtain one.